Managed Jobs#

 is used.
 The pipeline will be automatically launched and monitored by SkyPilot.
 You can check the status of the pipeline with sky jobs queue

-or sky jobs dashboard
+or sky dashboard

 .